Getting a great night’s sleep is the ultimate start to the day. You feel refreshed and motivated to start anything you have on the agenda.

 That’s the same for playing Xbox and it goes back around to blue light stimulation too.

-If you are having trouble sleeping, avoid adding more thoughts and stimulants to the mix.
+If you are having interrupted sleep, avoid adding more thoughts and stimulants to the mix.

 This is to ensure that where you are going to sleep is comforting and inviting.
 This means tidy, dark and pleasing to be in.